La citrouille, sans gluten et sans produits laitiers, de 3 façons : Potage, Cari aux crevettes et Carrés aux dattes et citrouille

 3. Pour in the chicken broth.

-4. Add salt, pepper and spices, to taste.
-Let simmer for 30 minutes
+4. Add salt, pepper, and spices to taste.
+Let simmer for 30 minutes.

-5. Switch to the blender and enjoy!
+5. Blend and enjoy!

 The main meal: